The Best Fried Chicken Sandwiches In Miami

 Coop is a vendor inside the Design District food hall Mia Market.
 They specialize in various forms of fried chicken, one of the best being their “Lil Hottie” sandwich.
 It comes with a fried chicken thigh slicked in a hot sauce we’d categorize as “medium.”
 There are also thick house pickles, coleslaw, and a soft potato bun.
 It’s just one of those sandwiches you can tell is going to be good just by looking at the menu.
 And (spoiler alert) it is.

-Rosie’s is a pop-up that we so badly hope becomes a permanent fixture in the Miami restaurant world.
-Everything here is good, but especially the Chicky Sandwich.
+Everything at this Little River brunch spot Rosie’s is exceptional.
+But especially the chicky sandwich.
 The juicy piece of chicken is fried in a way that produces all those wonderful, crunchy, jagged little pieces of breading.
 Then it’s coated in buffalo sauce and topped with B&B pickles and a little lemon aioli to balance the whole thing out.
 There’s also a side of crispy yucca chips.
-Order this as soon as you can.
-Then order it again and again, it’s that good.
-Check out the menu and get one online.

 This vendor inside The Citadel specializes in burgers but their fried chicken sandwich is absolutely worth a try.
 The “Carrier Pigeon” is made from ground chicken and formed into an aesthetically pleasing little round patty.
 The breading is thin but crispy and there’s a crunchy cabbage situation on top that we approve of.